ahierro/kafka-docker-compose/README.md

 - Kafka maintains a numerical offset for each record in a partition.
 This offset acts as a unique identifier of a record within that partition, and also denotes the position of the consumer in the partition.

 ### What is a message or a record in Kafka?
-- A message is something sent over asynchronouse communication channel which can contain a request or an event.
+- A message is something sent over asynchronous communication channel which can contain a request or an event.
 A message is compound of:
     1. Key: Allows for ordering of events.
 It is optional, defaults to null.
 Messages with the same key are guaranteed to be placed in the same partition.
     2. Headers: Holds metadata information.
 It consists of ordered key-value pairs.
 The key is a string identifier.
 The value is any serialized object.
     3. Value: It represents a payload and can be a request or an event.
 It can be in a number of formats like string, json or Avro.
 Default max size is 1 MB.